Donard97/code-buddy-backend/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- Hats off to [Murat Korkmaz](https://www.behance.net/muratk) for designing the awesome template that was used. ✨
+- Hat tip to anyone whose code was a source of inspiration.
-- Microverse for giving us this chance
+- [Microverse](https://github.com/microverseinc) for giving us this chance
 - The amazing code reviewers for making us improve every day 👍